GitOwenM/Technasium2021/Verslag.md

 We also have a way to quantify this correlation, using the Pearson Correlation Coefficient.

 ### Pearson Correlation

 Using the Pearson Correlation Coefficient we were able to find a correlation between the results of MHCnuggets and EpitopePredictions for each different haplotype.
 See the formula down below. \
 #### r = Σ(X<sub>i</sub>-x̄)(Y<sub>i</sub>-ȳ) / √(Σ(X<sub>i</sub>-x̄)<sup>2</sup> Σ(Y<sub>i</sub>-ȳ)<sup>2</sup>)
-> [JB:I do not know how to edit formulas in markdown]
+> [JB:I do not know how to edit formulas in markdown][RJCB: this is fine, also the Wikipedia picture of the formula would work]

 r = correlation coefficient \
 x<sub>i</sub> = values of the x-variable in a sample \